Stronger laws, awareness key to tackle city waste

 Speakers emphasised community involvement, inclusion of women and marginalised groups, waste-to-energy initiatives, and public awareness as critical components of a sustainable approach.

-Taslima Islam, BELA's chief executive, said, "Waste management is a human right.
-Dhaka ranks as one of the world's least livable cities.
+Taslima Islam, chief executive of Bela, said, "Waste management is a human right.
+Dhaka ranks as one of the world's least liveable cities.
 We need urgent action."

 She cited population growth, unplanned urbanisation, inefficient systems, limited recycling, undervaluing sanitation workers, and public irresponsibility as contributing factors.